-A survivor of both the Great Fire and the Blitz, nowadays the church is hidden under the shadow of the Gherkin and the Lloyds Building in the heart of the city.
+A survivor of both the Great Fire and the Blitz.
+Nowadays the church is hidden under the shadow of the Gherkin and the Lloyds Buildings in the heart of the city.
 The name ‘Undershaft’ is taken from the giant maypole which used to stand adjacent to the church.
-It’s likely the it was big maypole hence the name under-shaft.
+It’s likely that it was quite big hence the name under-shaft.
 The current building dates from between 1520-1535 and it is from this time that the majority of the building still survives.
 London Unveiled have written a great article on the church and it’s history here.

 Carry on along St. Mary Axe and look for ‘Undershaft’ on the left hand side.
 Head down the alley to reach St Helens Bishopsgate.

 The largest surviving church in the City of London, St Helen’s was also the local parish church of William Shakespeare.
 Nestled at the other side of the Gherkin from St Andrews it once formed part of the priory of St. Helen’s which was dissolved by Henry VIII in 1538.
 It survived the fire and the blitz but was damaged by two IRA bombs which rocked the area in the early 90’s.

 Carry on walking in the direction you had been heading until you reach the busy road of Bishopsgate.
 Once there turn left and walk down, passing the junction with Leadenhall Street and continuing as it turns into Gracechurch Street.
 Keep going across Eastcheap and down Fish Hill Street until you reach Monument.